AnatomicJC/debian-bootstrap-install-scripts/README.md

 * PUBLIC_IP: it is the public IP of the main interface
 * IFACE_NAME: systemd-named of your network card, eg. ens18, enps0f1, etc.

+Once it is done, you can exec script:

+    cd zfs-install-scripts
+    bash zfs_script.sh

 **Caveats:**

 * Only one disk is supported for now.
 For RAID configurations, you will have to customize the script.
 Read the ZFS wiki pages